 - DWI – Habitual

-Penalties if Convicted of Felony DWI in Texas
+Penalties for Felony DWI Convictions in Texas

 Although the maximum prison sentence in Texas is said to be 20 years for a person convicted of Felony DWI, we’ve seen a case recently where a man in the northern Houston area was sentenced to a Double Life sentence for his latest in a long line of DWI convictions.